top of page

 long infections

-Repurposing and development of a known compound for the treatment of obesity and related metabolic disorders
+Reformulation and development of an oral extended-release formulation of a known compound for the treatment of VT/VF and LQTS

 Science Lab